darcamo/cmake-integration/README.md

 Just bind `cmake-integration-save-and-compile` to a key to get completions for a target name to compile.
-Once this function is called, it will save the chosen target.
+Once this function is called, it will save and the chosen target.
 Call `cmake-integration-save-and-compile-last-target` to recompile the last target.